japila-books/spark-structured-streaming-internals/docs/datasources/kafka/index.md

  |-- timestampType: integer (nullable = true)
 ```

-Internally, the fixed schema is defined as part of the `DataSourceReader` abstraction through [MicroBatchReader](../../micro-batch-execution/MicroBatchReader.md) and [ContinuousReader](../../continuous-execution/ContinuousReader.md) extension contracts for [micro-batch](#micro-batch-stream-processing) and [continuous](#continuous-stream-processing) stream processing, respectively.

 ### Column.cast Operator

 Use `Column.cast` operator to cast `BinaryType` to a `StringType` (for `key` and `value` columns).